acalvino4/twig-embed-implicit-default/README.md

 </div>
 ```

-When following best practices to keep code modular and dry, you'll typically create components for various code chunks, but this results in rather bloated and unreadable markup (and this is only two levels of nesting!):
+When following best practices to keep code modular and dry, you'll typically create components for various code chunks, but this results in rather bloated and unreadable markup, especially as you start to nest (and this is only two levels!):

 ```twig
 {% embed 'wrapper.twig' %}